youqad/Neurorobotics_Regression/Lab3_Regression.md

 ## Depending on the circumstances, how would you choose between an *incremental* method and a *batch* one?

+Incremental methods seem to be more fitted for **online learning** situations: when

+- there is a input stream of data points, processed one after another over time
+- we want the algorithm to be as fast as possible
+- we don't care too much about the accuracy (compared to the accuracy we could reach with batch methods)

+We have encountered a similar situation in computational neuroscience courses, with the *Rescola-Wagner rule* (also known as the delta-rule).

+On the other hand, batch methods come in handy when we

+- have all the training set at hand
+- don't care that much about the algorithm taking a little more time
+- want the supervized-learning algorithm to be as accurate as possible (i.e. we want the best unbiaised estimator for the training set at hand)

 ## What modifications (other than modifying the meta-parameters) could you bring to the algorithms to get even more accurate approximations?